How to Customize Docentric SSRS Replicas

 This is what we meant under “Starting point for your customization”.

 We also recommend changing Docentric designs directly in the Docentric AX SSRS Replicas project.
 Provided Docentric designs look identical to built-in SSRS designs so you will probably want to replace them with your own designs.
 You can still keep the initial Docentric designs for learning purposes, and you can avoid reloading them as System templates by decorating their AOT Resource artifact with the SkipLoadSystem=true entry in Tags.

-Alternatively, you can create your own model, which will reference the Docentric AX and Docentric AX Extension models, and all other models you will need for report customization (e.g. Application Suit).
-Then you can create new DSP classes (1) by inheriting or (2) by extending the existing DSP classes from the Docentric AX SSRS Replicas model for those reports to which you want to add additional data and placeholders, and also provide the corresponding Docentric designs.
+Alternatively, you can create your own model, which will reference the Docentric AX, Docentric AX Extension and Docentric AX SSRS Replicas models (and all other models you will need for report customization, e.g. Application Suit).
+Then you can create new DSP classes (1) by inheriting or (2) by extending the existing DSP classes from the Docentric AX SSRS Replicas model for those reports to which you want to add additional data and placeholders, and also provide the corresponding Docentric designs tailored to your needs.